 Notes on the Geography of The U.A.E.
 (Dubai): Dubai: Blue-Collar Housing

-For all the attention generated by the Dubai publicity machinery, and despite the occasional story about worker discontent, there's precious little in the media about the Dubai that's home to people who don't live in villas and condos.
+For all the attention generated by the Dubai publicity machinery, and despite the occasional story about worker discontent, there's precious little in the media about the Dubai that's home to people who don't live in villas and condos or construction camps.
 Here's something to fill the gap.

 Just a memory aid; we're in Deira, on the east side of Dubai.

 AC, satellite TV, no windows on the street, and a classic roof-construction technique, not so different from the vigas of New Mexico.

 Too remote?
 We're still in Deira, but we've come much closer to the city center.